jpaulm/fbp-tutorial-filter-file/Step01/README.md

 <link href="../style.css" rel="stylesheet" type="text/css">

-## Step01-Draw an end-to-end diagram.
+## Step01 - Draw an end-to-end diagram.

 Here is a possible diagram, showing a simple application which displays the contents of a file: